colah/NN-Topology-Post/index.md

 [^theor]: A lot of the natural transformations you might want to perform on an image, like translating or scaling an object in it, or changing the lighting, would form continuous curves in image space if you performed them continuously.
 [^expir]: [Carlsson *et al.*](http://comptop.stanford.edu/u/preprints/mumford.pdf) found that local patches of images form a klein bottle.

 In the previous examples, one class completely surrounded another.
-It doesn't seem very likely that the dog image manifold is completely surrounded by the cat image manifold.
+However, it doesn't seem very likely that the dog image manifold is completely surrounded by the cat image manifold.
 But there are other, more plausible topological situations that could still pose an issue, as we will see in the next section.

 Links And Homotopy
 ------------------